spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore.md

 |Azure|✅|❌|

-You can use the long-term access credentials for all cloud service providers.
-The long-term credentials remain valid until you explicitly revoke or rotate them from your cloud account.
-Refer to the [Add a Backup Location using Access Credentials](/clusters/cluster-management/backup-restore/add-backup-location) guide for more details.
+You can use static credentials for all supported cloud providers.
+Dynamic credentials remain valid until you explicitly revoke or alter the renewal mechanism configuration.
+For more details, refer to the [Add a Backup Location using Access Credentials](/clusters/cluster-management/backup-restore/add-backup-location) guide.

 You can use the on-demand temporary security credentials only for AWS.
 AWS's on-demand temporary security credentials service is called the Security Token Service (STS).
 If you use the STS, there are certain conditions you must fulfill before adding a backup location.
 Refer to the [Add a Backup Location using Security Token Service](/clusters/cluster-management/backup-restore/add-backup-location-sts) guide for more details.